Calder Morton-Ferguson

 me.jpg

-I am a Szegő Assistant Professor at Stanford University.
+I am a Gibbs Assistant Professor at Yale University.
 I am interested in the intersection of algebra, geometry, and combinatorics, particularly in the context of geometric representation theory.
+From 2024-2025, I was a Szegő Assistant Professor at Stanford University.
 From 2019-2024, I completed my PhD at MIT under the supervision of Roman Bezrukavnikov.

 publications